decred/politeia/politeiad/api/v1/api.md

 One can, optionally, send in metadata streams for update as well.
 This can, for example, be used to mark who made an update.

-Marking a proposal as abanonded is a permanent action and once a record is archived it can not be modified.
+Marking a proposal as abandoned is a permanent action and once a record is archived it can not be modified.

 This command requires administrator privileges.